eiwai81/HapAsmbl/README.md

 # HapAsmbl (Haplotype Assembly)
-Protocol for assembling alleles from multilocus long-read amplicon sequence data.
-This was originally developed for haplotyping flowering time genes in perennial ryegrass but it can be adapted for any diploid species.
+Protocol for assembling alleles from single- or multi-locus long-read amplicon sequence (LRAS) data generated using Oxford Nanopore sequencing (ONT).
+This was originally developed for haplotyping flowering time genes in perennial ryegrass but it can be adapted for ONT LRAS data of any diploid species.
 It is reference-aided which implies that there is a reference sequence for the amplicons of interest.

 >**R9.4.1 versus R10.4.1 LRAS data:**
 >